 - It must be easy to use.
 Many people at smaller companies take over the responsibility of managing the fleet, but it’s not their primary job.
 They have a million other things to do so their time spent managing the fleet should be quick & effective.
 You shouldn’t need a mechanic background to understand the software.

 - It must be collaborative.
 Sure it may be one person’s responsibility to oversee the fleet, but there are a lot of other stakeholders when a business relies on their vehicles each day.
 The more everyone can stay informed and share the responsibility of managing the fleet, the longer the investment will last.

 - It should go to where the users are.
 People are in their email all day — both at their desk and on their phones.
 A good fleet management system should go to where its users are to proactively remind them of maintenance & other things.
 It shouldn’t expect them to have to log in all the time to manage the fleet.

 - It should be a repository for everything related to fleet maintenance.
 Invoices, receipts & other documents, as well as random notes should all be in one place, accessible everywhere.
 Finding the invoice for the timing belt replacement from 2 years ago shouldn’t take an hour rummaging through a file cabinet.

 - It should help companies make better vehicle investments.
 At the end of the day, AutoMate must truly help boost the life of vehicles, and help companies make better decisions to get more value out of their vehicle investments.

 So far, progress is coming along great but we’ve still got some work to do.
 We’ve launched some “early adopter” customers on AutoMate and are currently testing & refining the software with them before opening it up to the general public.

 We want and need to hear more feedback - what’s good, what’s not so good, and what’s missing.
-Contact us if you would like early access (for free!), and are willing to provide helpful feedback & test new features as they are released.

 Tony Summerville CEO & Founder